Liquid-Labs/policy-roles/policy/Company Roles Reference.md

 Senior manager overseeing (non-consumer/non-client) internal, partner, and other 3rd party relationships, as well as overall company policy/processes and corporate expenses.

-### Head Policy Engineer
+### Head of Human Resources

-Leads the Company's internal policy development, implementation, and verification.
+Manages Human Resources Agents and has final responsibility on HR matters.

 ### Host Engineer